Aelto/tw3-random-encounters-reworked/docs/guides/addons.md

     master = this.getMaster();

-    // now we can do anything we want with RER, for example adding an exception
+    // Now we can do anything we want with RER, for example adding an exception
     // area so the mod spawns creatures in out of bound areas of the map: master
       .addon_manager
       .addons_data
       .exception_areas.PushBack(Vector(10, 10, 1000));

-    // when our job is done, we MUST call the finish method.
+    // When our job is done, we MUST call the finish method.
 Not doing so will
     // block the add-on manager and it won't load any other add-on. this.finish();
   }